ChenZhongPu/RadixSpline/README.md

 The second one is the *RadixSpline*, and its search process has three steps:

 - A predication within an error bound.
+Note that if the `key` is found now, it can return the position directly.
 - A second binary search in a narrower range.

 ```rust